 - On a Thursday lunch time, we run a chess club in MA6 for all year groups.
 All levels of chess are welcome from those that know nothing to students that are ready to challenge the maths team to a game!

-- We also provide maths drop-in sessions every day in MA6 where students can come to get help with homework or topics that they have struggled with during lessons.
+- We also provide maths drop-in sessions every Wednesday lunch time in MA8 where students can come to get help with homework or topics that they have struggled with during lessons.